MahmadSharaf/Cheat-Sheets/Python/Data Analysis libraries.md

 df.column_name.unique()

 # This returns the number of unique values in each column
+df.nunique()

+# This returns the number of unique values in column_name column
 df.column_name.nunique()

 # Return values at the given quantile over requested axis.